timoa/app-stores-prometheus-exporter/README.md

 ### Scrape interval

-Since the app stores are using cache for the app details pages, it doesn't make sence to check the pages every 5s.
+Since the mobile app stores are using cache for the app details pages, it doesn't make sense to check the pages every 5s.

 Depending of the number of apps you will monitor, it will be better to set the scrape interval to 5m or more.